 In 2012 David co-founded the online business MyHigh.St, allowing local independent retailers to offer their products online, organised by local high street areas.
 MyHigh.St has since opened in many towns, including Castle Cary, Frome, Street, Shepton Mallet, Glastonbury, Bristol Old City and Stroud, with over 150 local independent shops taking part and partnering with the British Independent Retailers Association, the Association of Town Centre Managers, and Play.com.

 David is keenly involved in charity and voluntary work.
 He joined the Capital Executive Committee of The Shakespeare Globe Trust in 2007, advising The Globe on its digital strategy and its expansion and capital fundraising programme.
 He founded The Pulse, a charitable project to bring a full symphony orchestra to Britain’s schoolchildren.

 He is an occasional volunteer organist for two Somerset churches on the Mendips and acts as a volunteer Advocate for Age UK Somerset, helping older people at home.
 He also volunteers as a business mentor for the Working Knowledge Group, helping young people to bridge the gap between education and the workplace.

-David is a Fellow of the Royal Society of Arts, a Trustee of Somerset’s Down’s syndrome support charity Ups and Downs and a Trustee of national youth music charity Music for Youth.
+David is a Fellow of the Royal Society of Arts, a Trustee of Somerset’s Down’s syndrome support charity Ups and Downs and a former Trustee of national youth music charity Music for Youth.
 In June 2018, he joined the Board of the National Youth Orchestra of Great Britain and was appointed chair of its Development Board and for twenty years has been an active member of Mensa.

 David lives near Somerton with his wife, Harriet, and their two children, Cecily and James.